KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 Many of us have heard "is it Defender?" when a machine is performing poorly.
 This series is an attempt to have an assistive tool in answering quickly and effectively.

-In this Blog post, I will be focusing on what the capabilities of MDE are, when it is running on an endpoint.
+In this Blog post, the focus is on what the capabilities of MDE are, when it is running on an endpoint.
 The capabilities are explained on a high level, without going into many details, just to get an understanding of what each capability does.
-In the next blogs, I will go into more details of each capability, and what to look for when troubleshooting them.
+In the next posts, more details of each capability will be provided, and what to look for when troubleshooting them.

 ---